jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 * Widely used in real world, so we will emphasise it here
 * Each task has a **fixed, static priority** (computed before runtime)
+  - derived only from its temporal requirements (as in deadline-monotonic proirity assigment, explained below)
 * Order of execution is determined (in some way) by the priority

 #### Earliest deadline first